pythonanywhere/help_pages/articles/TroubleshootingDNS.md

 about how DNS works.
 It's a great place to start if you're confused and don't understand what's really going on with your custom domain.

-## Still having trouble?

-If after puzzling through `dig` output and trying various things, you still can't get it to work, then you can
-[contact us](mailto:support@pythonanywhere.com) -- please attach a screenshot of how you've set up the DNS configuration on your domain registrar's site, as that will help us to tell you what needs to be changed.